-The Bible has a lot say about bullies.
-One of the most notable passages is 1 Samuel 17–the account of David and Goliath.
+The Bible has a lot say about bullies, one of the most notable passages is 1 Samuel 17–the account of David and Goliath.
 We marvel at this story of young boy named David who came up against a literal giant (bully) named Goliath.
 It is said that Goliath was over 9 feet tall—this is the height of floor to ceiling in many homes.

 As we consider some verses in this chapter we see interesting parallels to the bullying dilemma.
 But, first we should note that “bullying” is nothing new to God.
-In fact, this passage is seen by many scholars as insight into the ultimate bully–Satan–who comes against Jesus the Victorious Shepherd of our Souls.
+In fact, this passage is seen by many scholars as insight into the ultimate bully–Satan–who comes against Jesus the Good Shepherd of our Souls.

 In verse one we notice the formation of a bullying environment,